Jepsiko/snake/README.md

 - 14/04/17 The snake has a random color
 - 14/04/17 The end of the snake's tail can be passed through
 - 15/04/17 We can zoom in and out in the GUI with the mouse wheel
+- 15/04/17 Snakes can kill each other but not by doing a loop